pabtomas/dotfiles/exodia/README.md

 - to be rewritten with better tools,

 Expect big breaking changes in the next releases, among them:
 - Programming language shift: currently Exodia is written in Golang.
-This choice is only motivated by the fact that Golang is stable and has a large and complete APIs for Exodia needs.
+This choice is only motivated by the fact that Golang is stable, compilated, imperative and has a large and complete APIs for Exodia needs.
 But for many reasons:
     1. garbage collector or unsafe memory management (choose your sick horse),
     2. the need to make Shell scripting around a Golang project,
     3. no Union and Enumeration types without alternatives (or with some awkward workarounds that fails to emulate correctly these features),
-    4. functions with multi return values (it is a featurisis when a language has already pointers and structs),
+    4. functions with multi return values (it is a featurisis when a language already has pointers and structs),
     5. modules privacy managed with letter case (can I suggest a `pub` keyword ?),
     6. minimal error handling: no `try`, `catch` or `errdefer` keywords.
 Manage them with an `if` statement or ignore them.
     7. no Optional type,
     8. limited `const` keyword: not usable with Arrays, user types or something a little bit more complex than a primitive.
     9. no need of explicit management for returned values (it is easy to skip them because the compiler does not complain)

     when a better alternative will be stable, Exodia will be rewritten with.
 - Template Engine shift (it will follow the programming language shift)
 - Markup language shift (again: this task will follow the programming language shift)
 - Removal of features made with bad design choices